 When it comes to how to hook up a speaker to the projector, you will find various port options ranging from 3.5mm stereo, RCA connector to Optical/TOSLINK.
 The stereo jack is probably the most common audio connector that has been dominating the market for decades, and it comes with a single head that fits easily into any projector.
 Not only speakers, but you can also connect any headphones as most of them come with the same stereo connectivity.

-RCA connectors, on the other hand, are not as popular as the 3.5mm jack, but there are many projectors that offer support for this jack.
+RCA connectors, on the other hand, are not as popular as the 3.5mm jack, but there are many projectors that offer support for this jack even projectors under $200.
 Unlike the 3.5mm jack, each speaker comes with an RCA cable that needs to be connected to the projector.
 However, nowadays, only a few standard projectors and specialized models come with RCA connectors.
 While using the RCA connector for audio, you might also need to use the RCA video input for video transmission.

 Some high-end projectors also come with a TOSLINK/Optical jack that comes really handy when you want to hook up a surround speaker system or soundbar.
 It is an uncommon connectivity option for speakers but offers a better audio quality than RCA and 3.5mm connectivity.
 The audio transmission rate is also high, and none of the data is lost during the transmission.
 Optical connectivity is not widely used, and you will hardly see users using them unless they are pretty particular about their audio output.